Agunovvski/Ivy/README.md

-# How to connect Adafruit with Arduino to receive data
+# How to trigger a LED strip whenever a new agenda event is created via Zapier

 > Arduino Ivy Calendar with Zapier, written by Agung Tarumampen ET1 2018